Cynthia M. Johnson, MA

 is used to treat couples who cannot become pregnant on their own and who have not had success with conventional medical infertility therapies or surgery.

 is a condition that impairs a couple’s ability to become pregnant.
-The condition affects about 6.1 million couples in the US, which is about 10% of the reproductive-age population.
+The condition affects about 7.5 million couples in the US, which is a little over 12% of the reproductive-age population.
 Infertility affects both men and women.
-Fortunately, 85% to 95% of cases of infertility can be treated with conventional medical therapies, such as fertility medicines or surgeries to repair reproductive organs.
+Fortunately, 85% to 90% of cases of infertility can be treated with conventional medical therapies, such as fertility medicines or surgeries to repair reproductive organs.